Introduction of Bai Mao Gen:Lalang Grass Rhizome or Rhizoma Imperatae.

 Botanical source: The herb Rhizoma Imperatae is the dried rhizome of Imperata cylindrica (L.) Beauv.var.major (Nees) C.E.Hubb., it is a plant of the Imperata Cyr.
 Genus, the Poaceae family (Gramineae, grass family) of the Poales order.
 This commonly used species is introduced:

 The caryopsis is elliptic, darkish brown, mature infructescence is covered with white pilose.
-Its flowering period is from May to June, the fruiting period is from June to July.
+Its flowering period is from May to June, and the fruiting period is from June to July.

 Medicinal efficacy: Cool blood to stanch bleeding, clear heat and generate body fluid, clear heat and diuretic, diuretic and treating stranguria.
 The herb is indicated for blood heat and vomiting blood, blood heat and bleeding, epistaxis, hematuria, febrile disease and dysphoria, stomach heat vomiting, jaundice, edema, lung heat and asthma cough, pyretic stranguria and pain of obstruction, dripping discharge of urine and pain, acute nephritis and edema, jaundice, etc.